lobovskiy/layout-template/README.md

    }
    ```

-6. To add a favicon in `webpack.config.js` uncomment a line with the HtmlWebpackPlugin's `favicon` property and specify a path to where your favicon file is in its value:
+6. To add a favicon in the `webpack.config.js` uncomment a line with the HtmlWebpackPlugin's `favicon` property and specify the path to where your favicon file is in its value:

    ```
    module.exports = {